 - Shark: None

 Plus, they recently began a prototype phase for a repair kiosk.
-Customers would drop off their devices, and they would be repaired within six hours.
+Customers would drop off their devices at the kiosk and they would be repaired within six hours.

 Unfortunately, it doesn’t stack up to how much it could be making.
 Mark Cuban dropped out first, stating that scaling would be a problem for the company.

-Unfortunately, Nerdit Now walked away from
+Unfortunately, NerdiT Now walked away from

 Before you go, make sure to take a look at our Season 11 products page for more company updates from Season 11.